bentoml/BentoML/docs/source/bentocloud/getting-started/build.rst

 Building Bento Applications
 ---------------------------

-Let's delve into how to **BUILD** a service with HuggingFace’s transformers.
+Let's delve into how to **BUILD** an NLP application that categorizes and summarizes text with HuggingFace’s Transformers.
+We will be demonstrating with `Transformers NLP Service <https://github.com/bentoml/transformers-nlp-service>`_ project.

 Start by cloning the repository: